 If the 529 plan is owned by an independent student, it reduces aid eligibility by up to $2,000.

-If the 529 plan is owned by a grandparent, a qualified distribution of $10,000 will reduce aid eligibility by as much as $5,000.
+If the 529 plan is owned by a grandparent, there will be no reduction in aid eligibility.

 Want to learn more about 529 plans?
 Check out our ultimate guide.

 More information about 529 plans can be found in IRS Publication 970.